Revised February 6, 2022

 We obtain informed consent before conducting rituals and when introducing a new intervention or technique.
 We honor the participant’s option to withhold or withdraw consent at any time.

-We inform participants of all treatment procedures, including an accurate description of substances used and their potential risks and benefits.
+We inform participants of all ritual procedures, including an accurate description of substances used and their potential risks and benefits.

-We discuss the process of termination with our participants at intake.
+We discuss the process of transitioning to self-care (and/or professional support) after ritual with our participants at intake.

 We inform participants if we have significant reason to believe they may be harmed by participating.